Did you know that English conversation can take you on a fun adventure?

 Making Small Talk in English

 Great job!
-You are already having a conversation in English!
+You’re already having a conversation in English!

-After you have exchanged names and greeted each other, you may go on to make some “small talk.”
+After you’ve exchanged names and greeted each other, you may go on to make some “small talk,” like the one included in this entertaining video.

-There are several ways to ask someone how they are doing:
+There are several ways to ask someone how they’re doing:

 - How are you? / How are you doing?